The IAC is celebrating 10 years of Educational Adventure in Astronomy

 The school was inaugurated by Valentín Martinez Pillet director of the IAC, who stressed the importance of collaboration between scientific and educational institutions. ”Fort he IAC this type of events is fundamental because they connect us with the educational community, in particular, at international level.
 By reaching out to schools with research we are sewing the seeds of curiosity and knowledge.
 Events such as this are essential to inspire the new generations to explore the exciting world of research, and to build a more scientifically informed society."

-Valentín Martinez Pillet, director of the IAC, during his speech at the AEACI 2024 school for teachers.
+Valentín Martinez Pillet, director of the IAC, during the inauguration of the X International School Astronomy Education Adventure in the Canary Islands.
 Credit: Iván Jiménez (IAC)

 During the 32 hours of training the participants will be able to learn the use of robotic telescopes to carry out research project with their students, to gain access to resources and laboratories on-ine in order to practice with real astronomical data, and to visit the installations of the IAC and the Canary observatories where they will be able to observe the stars under one of the best skies in the world.
 In addition they will learn directly from IAC personnel about the most recent advances in research on asteroids, binary systems containing black holes, and neutron stars, supernovae, and exoplanets.